The Music Makers (Elgar): First and later performances

 The Music Makers was commissioned for, and first performed at, the Birmingham Triennial Music Festival on 1 October 1912, with Muriel Foster as the soloist and the composer conducting.

 Performances are now rare, particularly outside England.

 Criticism

 Early criticism of the work was directed more at the words than at the music, but it was also dismissed as tawdry and self-centred.

 Analysis

 The music is for the most part reserved and personal, and Elgar quotes his own music several times.
 Sometimes there is a specific verbal cue: for example, the word "dreams" is accompanied by a theme from The Dream of Gerontius, and "sea-breakers" by the opening of Sea Pictures.
-The music also quotes the first and second symphonies, the Violin Concerto, "Nimrod" (from the Enigma Variations), Rule, Britannia and La Marseillaise.
+The music also quotes the first and second symphonies, the Violin Concerto, the Enigma Variations, Rule, Britannia and La Marseillaise.
 Most of the music however is original.

 The self-quotations inevitably bring to mind Strauss's Ein Heldenleben, but with different intent; Elgar is depicting the artist not as hero but as bard.